Senator Olekina Denies Joining Ruto Camp Days After Pledging Allegiance To ODM -

-Narok Senator Ledama Olekina has told off individuals he claims are desperate to link him with Deputy President William Ruto.
+Narok Senator Ledama Olekina has told off individuals he claims are desperate to associate him with Deputy President William Ruto.

 The Senator had until recently been labeled a rebel by ODM colleagues after he allegedly colluded with DP’s Tanga Tanga wing to be elected chair of the powerful County Public Accounts and Investments Committee (CPAIC).